Abdul Ahad | Senior Full-Stack Engineer | Last Updated: May 2026

 How does JWT verification in Middleware improve performance?

-By parsing and cryptographically verifying the JSON Web Token locally at the Edge, you reject invalid or forged requests instantly.
-This prevents unauthorized traffic from ever expending costly compute resources on your central remote origin servers or database.
+By cryptographically verifying JSON Web Tokens at the Edge, you can reject invalid or forged requests instantly.
+This architectural pattern prevents unauthorized traffic from ever expending costly compute resources on your central origin servers, effectively shielding your database from redundant authentication overhead.